 >> The European Youth Circus Organisation: EYCO

 Flanders isn’t big at all, but almost every city has its own outdoor festival in summer.
 Many of these festivals focus on street theatre and circus.
-The most important circus festivals are without a doubt Theater op de Markt (Neerpelt), PERPLX (Marke) and MiramirO (Ghent).
+The biggest circus festivals are Theater op de Markt (Neerpelt), PERPLX (Marke) and MiramirO (Ghent).
 Other big ones are Cirk!
-Aalst (Aalst), Zomer van Antwerpen (Antwerp), Circo Roma (Antwerp), City of Wings (Ypres), Cirque Plus (Bruges), and TREZART (Mol).
+(Aalst), Zomer van Antwerpen (Antwerp), City of Wings (Ypres), Cirque Plus (Bruges), CIRKL (Leuven) and De Groote Stooringe (Roeselare).
 Circuscentrum also has its own circus festival together with Arts Centre Vooruit: Smells Like Circus, a five-day focus on new circus work, with shows, try-outs, meetings and workshops.

 Creation spaces especially for circus are slowly increasing in Flanders.
 Of course there is Circuscentrum with its two creation spaces, and Dommelhof, which is internationally known as residency center, but we also have Vormingscentrum Destelheide, Piste05, Ell Circo d’ell Fuego and a few others.